smitpatel8/skygeni-sales-intelligence-challenge/README.md

 # 🚀 SkyGeni Sales Intelligence Challenge

-**"From Reactive Analysis to Proactive Intervention: A Data Science Case Study"**

 ### 📄 [**View Final Solution PDF**](./SkyGeni_Sales_Intelligence_Challenge_Solution.pdf)
 *(Contains the comprehensive business report, answers to all case questions, and strategic recommendations)*

 ---

 ## 📌 Executive Summary
-**The Problem:** SkyGeni’s CRO noticed a sharp decline in Win Rates (from 40% to 28%) despite a healthy pipeline volume.
-The organization was paralyzed by "post-mortem" analysis—asking *why* deals were lost after the fact.
+**The Problem:** SkyGeni’s CRO complains, "“Our win rate has dropped over the last two quarters, but pipeline volume looks healthy.
+I don’t know what exactly is going wrong or what my team should focus on.”

-**The Solution:** I developed a **Deal Risk Scoring Engine** (Random Forest) that predicts the probability of failure for every open deal.
+**The Solution:** I identified and framed the core business problem faced here.
+Carried out detailed Exploratory Data Analysis (EDA) to get a clear picture.
+And later, I developed a **Deal Risk Scoring Engine** (Random Forest Classifier) that predicts the probability of failure for every open deal.
 This shifts the sales strategy from reactive to proactive, allowing leadership to intervene on high-value, high-risk "Zombie Deals" before they are lost.

 ---